MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/teams-developer-portal.md

 ### App dashboard

-The App Dashboard shows you the latest value for each of these metrics, as well as the Month over Month (MoM) change.
+The App Dashboard shows you the latest value for each of these metrics and the Month over Month (MoM) change.
 You can select each of these rows to see trends over time.

  :::image type="content" source="../../assets/images/tdp/app-dashboard.png" alt-text="app":::